-Michael I. Halstead has served as Senior Vice President, General Counsel and Secretary of the Company since July 2014 and has also served as Secretary of the Company since September 2014.
+Michael I. Halstead has served as Executive Vice President of the Company since January 2019, General Counsel of the Company since July 2014 and Secretary of the Company since September 2014.
+He also served as Senior Vice President of the Company from July 2014 to December 2018.
 From July 2005 until December 2013, Mr. Halstead served in a number of leadership positions at Warner Chilcott plc.
 Most recently he was Senior Vice President, Corporate Development at Warner Chilcott where he directed the company's corporate development, legal and human resources functions.
 Prior to that, Mr. Halstead was an attorney at the firm of Davis Polk & Wardwell.
 Mr. Halstead received his bachelor's degree from Boston University and his Juris Doctor degree from Villanova University School of Law.